The name and address of the landlord

 This should include the deposit amount, details about the deposit protection scheme, how it will be returned, and reasons the landlord would deduct from your deposit.
 Landlords should not ask you to pay a deposit of more than the equivalent of five weeks' rent.

 Security deposits must be placed in a government approved protection scheme within 30 days of the deposit being paid.
 You must also be sent information about the scheme the landlord has used within 30 days.
-You can learn more about deposits on our page here.
+You can learn more about deposits on our Deposits page.

 Some tenancy agreements say deductions can be taken at any point during the tenancy to cover costs and the tenant must top up the amount taken out.
 This defeats the purpose of deposit protection and is not allowed.
 The deposit must remain untouched during the term and any deductions should be agreed at the end of the tenancy, with the assistance of the scheme’s dispute resolution service if necessary.